hsg4440/for_study_nptool/README.md

-NPTool
+nptool
 ======

-NPTool, which stands for Nuclear Physics Tool, is an open source and freely distributed data analysis and Monte Carlo simulation package for low-energy nuclear physics experiments.
+nptool, which stands for Nuclear Physics Tool, is an open source and freely distributed data analysis and Monte Carlo simulation package for low-energy nuclear physics experiments.
 The NPTool package aims to offer an unified framework for preparing and analysing complex experiments, making an efficient